Beyond Robertson-Schr\"odinger: A General Uncertainty Relation Unveiling Hidden Noncommutative Trade-offs: Introduction

-by supplementing the lower bound with the term involving the symmetric quantum covariance ${\rm Cov}_\rho(A, B) \defeq \langle \{ A, B \} \rangle_\rho/2 - \langle A \rangle_\rho \langle B \rangle_\rho$ dictated by the anticommutator \(\{A, B\} \coloneqq AB + BA\) of the observables concerned.
-Among recent advances, Maccone and Pati~\cite{Maccone} proposed another improvement to the Kennard--Robertson relation valid for pure states, which triggered subsequent developments~\cite{Wang,SONG20162925,Fan2020} (see also the earlier attempt by \cite{Yichen}).
-However, these formulations are primarily tailored to pure states and do not straightforwardly extend to mixed states without additional technical refinements~\cite{Fan2020}.
+Other recent developments include the improvement to the Kennard--Robertson relation for pure states proposed by Maccone and Pati~\cite{Maccone}}, which triggered subsequent developments~\cite{Wang,SONG20162925,Fan2020} (see also the earlier attempt by \cite{Yichen}).
+However, these formulations are primarily tailored to pure states and do not straightforwardly extend to mixed states without additional technical refinements~\cite{ChenFei2015SumUR,ChenCaoFeiLong2016VarianceUR,Fan2020}.
 Meanwhile, Luo~\cite{Luo2} and Park~\cite{Park2005}, independently of each other, achieved improvements to the relation for mixed states by decomposing the variances into the classical and quantum contributions by drawing on insights from the Wigner--Yanase skew information~\cite{wigner1963}.

 Apart from these, other efforts sought modified relations involving sums of variances~\cite{Yichen,Maccone,Wang,SONG20162925,Fan2020} and the characterization of uncertainty regions~\cite{Li2015,Busch2019,Zhang2021,math4010008}.
 In this regard, a systematic method of generating certain classes of both the product and the sum forms of trade-off relations has been investigated~\cite{Zheng_2020}.
 The conditions for the equality of the uncertainty relation to hold are examined by Mal, Pramanik, and Majumdar~\cite{MPM}, as well as Zheng and Zhang~\cite{ZhengZhang2017} on the two-level system.
 Specifically, these conditions have been accounted for in terms of the purity (or linear entropy) of the state, which offers a method to quantify the mixedness based on measurable values.
 For the position and momentum observables, Hall derived an exact uncertainty relation~\cite{HallExact}.